-First of all, you should know that your eyes belong to your nervous system, so to keep them healthy you need to reduce stress and get plenty of rest.
+First of all, you should know that your eyes belong to your nervous system.
+This means that to keep them healthy, you need to reduce stress and get plenty of rest.
 Some tips to help you do this include:

 What are the symptoms of eye problems?

 In addition to having trouble with your vision and getting prescription eyewear, imbalances in your body thanks to bad habits or lack of proper eye care can have the following negative consequences: